Workplace Inclusion and Diversity

 Leveraging Aspergers & Autism Network - The Leveraging Asperger's & Autism Network (LAAN), in conjunction with our partnership with the ICAN Network, aims to share knowledge, build confidence, encourage innovation and support challenges to achieve organisational, team and personal goals.
 The LAAN is a professional development, mentoring and networking opportunity for ABS staff at all levels; those on the spectrum, those who think they could be, and managers, colleagues, family members and friends of those on the spectrum.

-Gender Diversity Network - The ABS Gender Diversity network is a staff driven support network focused on creating a workplace culture that reflects equal inclusion of all gender identities.
+Gender Equity Network - The ABS Gender Equity Network is a staff driven support network focused on creating a workplace culture that reflects equal inclusion of all gender identities.
 The network is open to all ABS employees, and it provides an opportunity for members to share information, experiences and to support each other as well as participating in identifying strategies that promote a more inclusive and less gender-biased work environment.

 Culturally and Linguistically Diverse (CALD) Network – The network aims to provide an avenue of support for employees of culturally and linguistically diverse backgrounds.
 The Network provides an opportunity for employees to meet on a regular basis in a friendly and informal environment, to encourage sharing of knowledge, information and experiences between staff and to discuss strategies to assist in promoting cultural diversity in the ABS.
 The network is open to all staff.